Performance

 Technical & Artistic Director

 Shelley Katz has a multifaceted career in the music industry as a musician, inventor, and entrepreneur.
-Known for his innovative contributions as a music technologist
+Known for his innovative contributions as a music technologist.

 GORAN TCHUBRILO